Query Log

 , and the value can beclean_hello_start

-. - Custom Value: The value of the field of your choice.
+. - Custom Value: The associated value to the Custom Field.

 - Status: Filter queries by one of the following statuses: New, Misclassified, Out of Scope, Flagged or Correct.